valerobles/supply_chain/README.md

 ## Technologies used
 - Javascript, ReactJS, CSS
 - Motoko
+- DFX version 0.14.1

-## Hardware needed
+## Hardware requirements
 DFX requires a Unix based system: This project was developed and tested on macOS, both with the intel i7 processor and the M1 Chip.
 Should also work on Linux.
 ## Running the project locally

-If you want to test your project locally, you can use the following commands:
+If you want to run the project locally, you can use the following commands:

 ```bash
 # Starts the replica, running in the background